Skip to main content

 A woman’s hormonal journey involves complex fluctuations, particularly during the perimenopausal and postmenopausal transitions.
 Protocols for women are highly individualized, addressing the interplay between estrogens, progesterone, and testosterone to manage symptoms like vasomotor instability (hot flashes), mood changes, and loss of libido.

-Low-dose is an increasingly recognized component of female hormonal wellness.
+Low-dose testosterone therapy is an increasingly recognized component of female hormonal wellness.
 While testosterone is often considered a male hormone, it is vital for a woman’s energy, mood, cognitive clarity, and sexual health.
 A typical protocol might involve weekly subcutaneous injections of a low dose of Testosterone Cypionate.

 This approach restores testosterone to optimal physiological levels for a female, often producing significant improvements in well-being.
 Depending on menopausal status, this is frequently combined with progesterone, which is essential for uterine health in women who have not had a hysterectomy and also provides calming, pro-sleep benefits.